 Question: What auto insurance coverages do I need so that my car is covered if it's damaged due to a hurricane or tropical storm?

-Comprehensive covers your car not only for theft, glass breakage and fire, but also damages due to floodwaters, hail and other natural occurrences -- such as hurricane-force wind gusts.
-(See "'Acts of God' and your car insurance").
+Comprehensive covers your car not only for theft, glass breakage and fire, but also damages due to flood waters, hail and other natural occurrences -- such as hurricane-force wind gusts.
+That means if your car is flipped and damged by strong winds, comprehensive will typically cover that, too.
 The exact perils covered by comprehensive vary by insurer, so if you have this coverage (or want to add it) you’ll need to ask your auto insurance company about what specific situations and damages you can place a claim for.

 A car insurance policy that consists only of your state's minimum coverages wouldn't be of any help if high winds tip a tree onto your car or floodwaters seep into your vehicle since bodily injury liability and property damage liability only cover others that you cause damage to in an auto accident, and don’t offer any protection to your own vehicle.